 The graph for pH monitoring shows there was only one sample since 2002 that was below 6.0.
 This sample was measured at 5.93 and was collected in 2009 from the wetlands below Pit 7.
 Alkalinity data are consistent with the pH results, with all sites maintaining measurable alkalinity provided by dissolution of carbonate minerals.
 The lower alkalinity values from Pit 6 represent influences from organic acids derived from forest soils (note associated low conductivities of Pit 6 samples).
 The high alkalinity measured at Pit 7 (Site 521) in 2017 is likely associated with the additional reclamation material (organic soils and glacial till) stockpiled at Pit 7 in 2016.
+Subsequent sample results show the alkalinity has decreased to previous levels.

 Conductivity indicates the amount of dissolved constituents in the water.
 Samples having higher conductivity values usually have higher sulfate, calcium and magnesium (hardness) concentrations, reflecting influences from sulfide oxidation and carbonate mineral dissolution.
 Conductivity data are consistent with waters derived from freshly exposed low to moderately mineralized quarry rock.
 The results for sulfate, magnesium and hardness correlate with conductivity results.
-The elevated conductivity, iron and manganese concentrations measured at Pit 7 (Site 521) in 2017 were the result of organic materials/overburden stockpiled in Pit 7 in 2016.
+The elevated conductivity, iron and manganese concentrations measured at Pit 7 (Site 521) in 2017 were the result of organic materials/overburden stockpiled in Pit 7 in 2016 and have returned to previous levels in the samples collected in 2018.